How to Roast Cashews

 If you are oiling the nuts, place them in a large bowl, add the oil and spend a couple minutes stirring, making sure they get well coated.

 Preheat the oven to 350 degrees and line a baking sheet with parchment paper.

-Put cashews on the tray in a single layer and bake until brown, turning them often.
+Put cashews in a single layer on a tray and bake until brown, shaking the pan often.

 If I ever do use oil, I like to use olive oil, which gives the cashews a more dense flavor that I enjoy.

 Cashews are gluten free, but some people can be allergic to them.

 Even though an allergic reaction to cashew nuts is less common than to other nuts it can still be serious.

 Cashews can also be roasted to an air fryer as well.

 Cashew nuts are less likely to spoil versus other nuts, and unsalted cashews are likely to stay good even longer.

 Whole cashews will keep longer than chopped cashews, so keep them whole until you need them.